sagemath/trac_to_gh/Issue 5036.md

 # Issue 5036: [with patch; needs review] get doctest coverage of matrix_generic_dense.pyx up to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5036

 Original creator: was